AMOfficalGithub/CutieEditor/README.md

 # CutieEditor
-A TextEditor that supports .NET Console applications including WinForms, WPF, ASP.Net
+A TextEditor that supports .NET Console applications including WPF, ASP.Net and CLI programs.

     Choose a Development Environment:
     You can use Visual Studio.
 These tools provide excellent support for .NET development.